dangkhoasdc/ltdk-me/src/index.md

 I also spent about 2 years at Visenze developing on-device ML solutions:

 1. Built a 3D object labelling solution.
 It comprises: (1) an AR mobile app capturing objects and collect 3D data, (2) an Unity tool for importing and refining raw data, and (3) a DL training framework for 3D object detection.
-2. Built several computer vision solutions ([a sneak peak](https://www.youtube.com/shorts/SMwoToz2V54)) on mobile devices.
+2. Delivered object tracking & hand gesture recognition solutions ([a sneak peak](https://www.youtube.com/shorts/SMwoToz2V54)) on mobile devices.
 I developed DL models designed for low memory usage and fast inference to maintain 30 FPS constraint.
 I integrated [mediapipe](https://github.com/google-ai-edge/mediapipe) to the existing Unity games via [native plugins](https://docs.unity3d.com/Manual/PluginsForIOS.html).
 The game has more than 10M downloads in Play Store (Android), and stands at top-30 Education apps on iOS Store.

 There are other projects I got involved: